irods/irods/docs/manual/installation.md

  - permissions for existing user on existing database

-Please run the following setup script: sudo /var/lib/irods/packaging/setup_irods.sh
+Please run the following setup script: sudo /var/lib/irods/scripts/setup_irods.py

 =======================================================================
 ~~~

-The `setup_irods.sh` script below will prompt for, and then create, if necessary, a service account and service group which will own and operate the iRODS server:
+The `setup_irods.py` script below will prompt for, and then create, if necessary, a service account and service group which will own and operate the iRODS server:

 ~~~
-$ (sudo) /var/lib/irods/packaging/setup_irods.sh
+$ (sudo) /var/lib/irods/scripts/setup_irods.py
 ~~~

-The `setup_irods.sh` script will ask for the following nineteen pieces of information before starting the iRODS server:
+The `setup_irods.py` script will ask for the following nineteen pieces of information before starting the iRODS server:

 1. Service Account Name
 2. Service Account Group